-- While adhering to the core principles of COVID-19 infection prevention, communal activities and dining may occur.
-Book clubs, crafts, movies, exercise, and bingo are all activities that can be facilitated with alterations to adhere to the guidelines for preventing transmission. - The safest approach is for everyone, regardless of vaccination status, to wear a face mask while in communal areas of the facility.
+While adhering to the core principles of COVID-19 infection prevention, communal activities and dining may occur.
+Book clubs, crafts, movies, exercise, and bingo are all activities that can be facilitated with alterations to adhere to the guidelines for preventing transmission.
+The safest approach is for everyone, particularly those at high risk for severe illness, to wear a face covering or mask while in communal areas of the facility.
 For more information, see the Implement Source Control section of the CDC guidance "Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19) Pandemic."